hashiohiro/fixed-length-checker/README.md

         }
     }
 }
 ```

+---

 ## ⚖️ License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+---

 ## 📄 Notice

-For third-party software attributions, please refer to the NOTICE file.
+For third-party software attributions, please refer to the [NOTICE](NOTICE) file.

+---

 ## 🧩 A Small Message